b1rdest/CC3002/README.md

     -KO() function return the corresponding amount of stars upon being defeated.
 The assignation of stars will be made within the controller with the setWins and setStars setters from PlayerCharacter.
         From PanelAbstract.
             -Panel has been replaced by PanelAbstract

+For Panels:

+    -Attribute panelType for PanelAbstract has been removed since it was redundant

 -For Tarea 2 - EP 4: